lejean2000/CLAV/README.md

 Internal measures which will be implemented include: Root-mean-square standard deviation, Dunn’s index, Silhouette index, CVNN index, Calinski-Harabasz index, etc.

 ## Current Status
 This package has just been created.
 It has only one external cluster validation measure implemented.
-The clav.vanDongen() function computes the value of the van Dongen crietrion.
+The ev.vanDongen() function computes the value of the van Dongen crietrion.
 More about it [can be read here]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.26.9783&rep=rep1&type=pdf)